An Energy-Based Prior for Generative Saliency: Conclusion and Discussion

-From the machine learning perspective, our model is a likelihood-based top-down deep conditional generative model.
-The learning algorithm derived from the proposed model is based on MCMC inference for the posterior and MCMC sampling for the prior, which makes our framework more natural, principled, and statistically rigorous than others. \Rev{Such a framework is not only useful for saliency prediction but also applicable to other conditional learning scenarios,} such as semantic segmentation, image-to-image translation, etc. Thus, the proposed generative model and the learning algorithm are generic and universal.
 From the computer vision perspective, our model with a special network design to handle saliency prediction is a new member of the family of saliency prediction methods.
 In comparison with the traditional discriminative saliency prediction methods, our generative method is natural because it models the saliency prediction as a conditional probability distribution.
 Further, the EBM prior leads to more reliable uncertainty modeling compared with the conventional generative models.

+\Rev{The use of the latent space energy-based prior model poses a challenging problem for MCMC sampling from an unnormalized probability distribution.
+Our model requires an iterative MCMC to evaluate the EBM, but MCMC via Langevin dynamics is time-consuming.
+To strike a balance between accurate evaluation and efficient sampling, we may use short-run MCMC chains in practice, which may lead to non-convergent MCMC sampling issues.
+Therefore, further investigation is expected to understand the learning behaviors of our proposed algorithms in the context of non-convergent short-run MCMC sampling.}